Państwowe Wytwórnie Uzbrojenia

 Państwowe Wytwórnie Uzbrojenia (PWU, State Armament Factories) was a Polish state-owned industrial conglomerate.
 Formed in 1927, the company quickly became the largest defence contractor of inter-war Poland.
-The company was state-owned.
-It was governed by the 9-member Administrative Council and the Director, both directly subordinate to the Minister of Military Affairs.
+The company was state-owned, governed by the 9-member Administrative Council and the Director, both directly subordinate to the Minister of Military Affairs.
 Among the factories belonging to the PWU were: